Chlor87/node2go-node/README.md

 * ES6 ready
 * async execution
 * JSON format communication
-* no dependencies besides babel (ES6 only modules)
+* no dependencies besides babel (ES6 modules only)
 * simple API - not yet documented in this file

 To be continued...